Cynthia Lennon: Subsequent life

 The Beatles' Hamburg days were the subject of the 1994 film Backbeat, with Jennifer Ehle portraying Cynthia Powell.
 The film characterises Lennon and Cynthia's relationship as one that will eventually be doomed by their wanting different things from life but with Lennon not wanting to hurt her.
-Cynthia later complained that the film made her out "as a clingy, dim, little girlfriend in a headscarf".
-In another film covering the early years of the pre-fame Beatles, the 1979 Birth of the Beatles, she was portrayed by Wendy Morgan.
-She was portrayed in 2000 television film In His Life: The John Lennon Story by Gillian Kearney; the negative aspects of John's treatment of her were not overlooked.
+Cynthia later complained that the film made her out "as a clingy, dim, little girlfriend in a headscarf."
+In another film covering the early years of the pre-fame Beatles, the 1979 Birth of the Beatles, Cynthia was portrayed by Wendy Morgan.
+Cynthia was portrayed in 2000 television film In His Life: The John Lennon Story by Gillian Kearney; the negative aspects of John's treatment of her were not overlooked.
 Cynthia was subsequently portrayed in the troubled, Ono-centric 2005 American musical Lennon, with her character – played by Julia Murney – gaining a little more prominence during one of the show's rewrites.
-Her life had a more central role in the 2010 BBC Four film Lennon Naked, with Claudie Blakley playing the part.
-Her character was absent from the 2009 British film Nowhere Boy, which purported to cover the story of Lennon from 1955 to 1960 but focused on his relationships with his aunt and mother.
+Cynthia's life had a more central role in the 2010 BBC Four film Lennon Naked, with Claudie Blakley playing the part.
+Cynthia's character was absent from the 2009 British film Nowhere Boy, which purported to cover the story of Lennon from 1955 to 1960 but focused on his relationships with his aunt and mother.

 In 1995, Cynthia made her recording début with a rendition of "Those Were the Days" which, produced by McCartney, had been a number one hit for Mary Hopkin in 1968.
 It failed to chart.
 Whilst she was living in Normandy, an exhibition of her drawings and paintings were displayed at Portobello Road's KDK Gallery in 1999.
-By the 1990s, she was appearing at some Beatles conventions but appeared ambivalent about doing so.
-At times she maintained she was moving on with her life and putting her Beatles past behind her and at other times seemed to embrace continued interest in that past as inevitable.
+By the 1990s, Cynthia was appearing at some Beatles conventions but appeared ambivalent about doing so.
+At times, Cynthia maintained that she was moving on with her life and putting her Beatles past behind her and at other times seemed to embrace continued interest in that past as inevitable.
 The Daily Telegraph said in a 1999 profile, "In essence, she is a suburban woman who – almost in spite of herself – got caught up with one of the most extraordinary men of modern times.
-More than 30 years since her marriage to John Lennon ended, she is as entangled as ever".
+More than 30 years since her marriage to John Lennon ended, she is as entangled as ever."